How many different types of cells are there in the human body?

 How to support your cell health as you age

 We've barely scratched the surface of the true number of cells in the human body, and the crucial role that they all play in helping you to live a healthy, purposeful life.
 But if there's one thing we hope you'll take away from reading this, it's this: if you want your cells to look after you, you need to look after them.
 There are a few ways that you can do this.
-By living a healthy lifestyle and avoiding excess sun exposure, you'll be off to a great start.
+One great way to do that is by living a healthy lifestyle and avoiding excess sun exposure.
 But to truly be able to support your cells as you age, you need to be able to combat cell stress – and that's where MitoQ can help.
 By combating cellular stress, MitoQ provides energy support for your cells – contributing to your ongoing cellular health.

 Browse the MitoQ range